You are here

 Professor Sharon Goldfeld

-Professor Sharon Goldfeld is a paediatrician, public health physician, Theme Director Population Health and Co-Group Leader of Child Health Policy, Equity and Translation at the Murdoch Children's Research Institute and Deputy Director of the Centre for Community Child Health at The Royal Children's Hospital Melbourne.
+Professor Sharon Goldfeld is a paediatrician, public health physician, Theme Director Population Health and Co-Group Leader of Policy and Equity at the Murdoch Children's Research Institute and Director of the Centre for Community Child Health at The Royal Children's Hospital Melbourne.